horsemaker/neogcamp-levelZero/lesson-one/README.md

 ---

-After doing some changes, the final `DO YOU KNOW Yash?` quiz looks like -
+After doing some improvements, the final `DO YOU KNOW Yash?` quiz looks like -

 ```javascript
 var readlineSync = require('readline-sync')